PouchyCorp/UTCobsi/LA14/England History.md

 - the Witan : they council the King and limit its power
 - The moot : same as the Witan but locally in villages
 - The frankpledge, each one of us need to enforce morality and the law

- The where 7 different kindoms -> no central power
+ Heptarchy :  7 different kindoms -> no central power
  A lot of the english comes from germanic languages of the Saxons.

 In 597, Christianisation in Cantaberry